What does a Position Classifier do?

 Responsibilities:

-- Maintain and update the job classification database with current and accurate information.
+- Maintain and update the job classification database to reflect changes in job roles and industry standards.

 Qualifications